-Anastasiya Kichigina successfully completed her PhD in Public Administration and Governance at London Metropolitan University.
-While working as a Programme Manager on international Public Health Projects, Dr Anastasiya Kichigina is a Guest Lecturer at University College London, London School of Hygiene and Tropical Medicine and London Metropolitan University where she teaches students on project management, international development and public management modules.
+Anastasiya Kichigina successfully completed her PhD in Public Administration and Governance as well as a master's programme and most recently, a Postgraduate Certificate in Learning and Teaching in Higher Education at London Metropolitan University.
+Now Senior Research Programme Manager at NIHR (the National Institute for Health Research), Dr Kichigina has also guest lectured at University College London, London School of Hygiene and Tropical Medicine and London Metropolitan University where she has taught students on project management, international development and public management modules.

-After successful completion of masters course at London Metropolitan University, Anastasiya was working as a Project Manager on FCO Human Rights and Democracy Programme (HRDP, 2012-14) that aimed to make a difference to people’s lives, helping to build infrastructures for governments and civil society to promote and protect human rights.
-Since 2014, Anastasiya works as a Senior Programme Manager on International Public Health projects related to Cardiovascular Disease in Russia, Norway, Germany and Finland and Global Challenge Research Fund Programme concerning Action Against Stunting Hub in India, Kenya, Indonesia and Senegal.
+Anastasiya has also worked as a Project Manager on the FCO Human Rights and Democracy Programme, aiming to make a difference to people’s lives, and helping to build infrastructures for governments and civil society to promote and protect human rights.

 “My purpose in studying abroad was my wish to gain useful knowledge in order to implement what I had learnt and train staff back in my home administration.”

 Tell us a bit more about the work experience on the course...

 “The work placement module was extremely rewarding and informative.
 I worked at the London Borough of Havering in Romford and this team is very similar to the one I managed back home.
 I had a chance to participate in all seminars and meetings with the service providers.
 I also had a chance to experience first-hand the theories we had learned in the classroom; in particular, the implementation of outcome-based accountability.
 This approach is not yet used in Russia; however, I have started to implement this to raise our standard of quality to ensure that we are held accountable and seen to be learning and improving from past experience.”